-This also explains why in both the Dominican Republic and North Cyprus one sees many applications being made to license new casinos, while at the same time some existing casinos are going bankrupt.
+3 This also explains why in both the Dominican Republic and North Cyprus one sees many applications being made to license new casinos, while at the same time some existing casinos are going bankrupt.
 This is similar to the situation discussed by Mankiw, N. G. and Whinston M. D. (1986) Free Entry and Social Inefficiency, The Rand Journal of Economics, 17, 1, 48-58

-In this paper we first construct a model of a casino sector with these characteristics, which are broadly descriptive of the situation in tourist destinations such as North Cyprus or Belize.
+In this paper we first construct a model of a casino sector with these characteristics, which are broadly descriptive of the situation of casinos operating in many tourist destinations.
 For practical purposes free entry is allowed into the casino sector in these jurisdictions, but the price of gambling is set well above their competitive levels.
 To simplify the analysis, it is assumed that each casino's cost structure is identical.